-The Society coordinates and represents views and concerns of residents and other village groups on community matters and is a Recognised Community Hub – by the two local planning authorities ( Chiltern and Wycombe District Councils), by Bucks County Council and the police – for all major development proposals and applications.
+The Society coordinates and represents views and concerns of residents and other village groups on community matters and is a Recognised Community Hub – by the the local planning authority Buckinghamshire Council and the police – for all major development proposals and applications.
 The Society is represented on the local Neighbourhood Action Group (NAG) which works with the police to identify policing priorities.

 The Society generates its income largely through advertisements in “Village Voice”.
-Any surplus after taking account of expenses is disbursed to local voluntary organisations in accordance with the charitable objectives of the Society.
+Any surplus after taking account of expenses can be disbursed to local voluntary organisations in accordance with the charitable objectives of the Society.